 There’s a story to that, of course.
 Coherent reporting and analysis of the true costs and benefits our cars-first transportation order is, for pretty obvious reasons, anathema in mainstream politics and media.
 Unfortunately, due to its own fearfulness and vulnerability to long-running propanganda about the masses’ supposed “love affair with the automobile,” what passes for the political left has never yet dared to explain how directly and deeply the reign of the car in America expresses the preferences of our corporate capitalist overclass, not Joe and Jane Nascar.

 As a result, the society, whole planet in tow, keeps speeding toward Carmageddon and our children keep paying the ultimate price.
-Without so much a word, and to almost nobody’s outrage.
+Without so much as a word, and to almost nobody’s outrage.